Area : 8,073 sq. km.

 Indian Nationals need no permits to visit Andaman.
 However, visiting tribal areas of Andaman and Nicobar District is prohibited and permits can be granted by the Deputy Commissioner Andamans District Port Blair in special cases, on receipt of application in prescribed form.

-Sea: Passenger ship services are available to Port Blair from Madras, Kolkata and Visakhapatnam.
+Sea: Regular Passenger ship services are available to Port Blair from Chennai, Kolkata and Visakhapatnam and back.

 Mahatma Gandhi Marine National Park: This Marine Park, located 29 km from Port Blair, comprising of open sea, creeks and 13 small and large Islands, is one of the best found anywhere in the world.
 The park provides viewing of rare corals and underwater marine life through glass bottom boats, scuba diving, snorkeling etc. and also an awe-inspiring habitat for marine animals.
 Boat trips to Coral Islands like Jolly Buoy, Red Skin, Cinque Island are memorable experience.